 What is it about the most perfect cup of joe that gets us out of bed in the morning and right to the neighborhood coffee shop?
 No matter your reason, Baltimore, here are our picks for the best coffee in town.

 Make this stop a morning ritual.
 Ceremony Coffee is an experience inspired by Ethiopian culture (coffee is poured to guests in a ceremonial fashion).
 The baristas take hospitality to a new level — they’ll bring your coffee to your table and bus it as well (now that’s service)!
 Based in Annapolis and expanded to Mt.
 Vernon and Harbor Point, there’s no doubt their coffee is in high demand.
 Experience a pour-over by the cup or an espresso served in a rocks glass (pinkies up, folks) and feel that caffeine flood your bloodstream.

 Order and Chaos is where coffee and advertising become one.
-Occupying ad agency Planit on the outskirts of Federal Hill, they claim a “creative cup of coffee.”
-Completely designed by the agency as a way to find order within the chaotic workday, Planit personnel are able to grab a free cup of coffee on their way into the office.
-Members of the public can glimpse through the high glass walls for a sneak peek behind the advertising scene (almost like an episode of Mad Men) when they look through the high glass walls (with caffeine in hand, of course).
+Occupying ad agency Planit on the outskirts of Federal Hill, they claim a complimentary “creative cup of coffee” for their members as a way to find order within the chaotic workday.
+Patrons can get a sneak peek behind the advertising scene (almost like an episode of Mad Men) when they look through the high glass walls (with caffeine in hand, of course).
 Need a quick bite to eat?
 Grab a “walking waffle” — house-made, ready to go, and sure to be in your belly after a few steps out the door.